tiny777/linuxyumrepo/README.md

 # LinuxYumRepo
-Linux's yum repo for CentOS7 adn CentOS8
+Linux's yum repo for CentOS7 and CentOS8